1Jajen1/Brokkr/brokkr-hashtables/README.md

 - Cheaper resizes lead to faster bulk inserts (ignoring `reserve` that is)
 - Immutable api
-- Allows unboxed, not just primitive data (actually requires unboxed vectors over prim vectors, because do not work with delete)
+- Allows unboxed, not just primitive data
 - Fast failing lookups for `Boxed` components on small to medium-sized tables, because it stores hashes and compares against those first, providing a cheaper inequality check.
 This advantage vanishes when keys are `Storable` or `Prim` and have a cheap comparison function.
 And even for `Boxed` this effect vanishes for larger tables as their lookup performance degrades for both successful and failing lookups. [^3]
 - Prime number based growth.
 Grows slower than powers of 2.[^4]